// Blog

 Account managers must be fluent in these areas to have productive conversations with existing clients.
 The same skills that allow a seller to excel across the selling process are applicable when growing accounts.

-Account management has trust, cooperation, and collaboration between you and your clients embedded deeply within it.
-When there’s insufficient internal trust, cooperation, and collaboration within your own organization, you can’t bring these concepts alive for clients.
+Account management requires trust, cooperation, and collaboration between you and your clients.
+When you lack these within your own organization, you can’t bring them alive for clients.

-This isn’t a skills issue.
+This isn’t a skill issue.
 It’s not a value delivery or capability issue.
 It’s not even a belief issue, as people generally believe they should trust each other and collaborate.

 It’s the elephant in the room that people don’t want to talk about.
 Yet, it can have a significant negative impact on your account growth initiatives.
 It may look something like this: